The worst day of the year is here again. Monday, January 18 is Blue Monday 2021.

 According to the mental health charity Mind, one in six workers is currently facing mental health problems.
 What’s more, widespread mental health issues are estimated to cost UK businesses up to £15 billion in productivity each year, along with more than 91 million lost days.

 Nobody should struggle alone, and nobody should be made to feel like their problem is something to be ashamed of.
-Blue Monday or not, as an employer you can do a world of good for your employees through simply taking the time to better understand the wider issues surrounding mental health.
+Blue Monday or not, as an employer you can do a world of good for your employees by simply taking the time to better understand the wider issues surrounding mental health.

-The Advisory, Conciliation and Arbitration Service (Acas) has some excellent resources for this.
+The Advisory, Conciliation, and Arbitration Service (Acas) has some excellent resources for this.
 Their short primer contains an essential guide to five of the most common mental health problems.
 It also lists seven signs that one of your employers might be facing a deeper problem.

 As an employer, you should make it your mission to create the sort of open and supportive working culture in which every single one of your employees feels safe to talk freely about mental health.
 All line managers should be trained to spot the early signs of mental health problems, and to offer support employees need to feel confident in speaking up.